Fohwa/thera.py/README.md

 ## In progress

-Planned are some kind of text analysing.
+Planned is some kind of text analysing.
+This is already added as a ptototyp:
+It will work with the words 'help', 'hello', 'hi' and 'hey'

 This will generate insults based on the context of the question Second would be a better user interface, like a gui.